Correct care for your oiled parquet

 Please note that the soap mixture should not be darker than your floor surface as otherwise there is a risk that you will apply the dirt back onto your floor.

-Finish treatment and re-oiling – how it works:
+Finish treatment and re-oiling – this is how it works

 On more heavily used floors, for example in a commercial environment, we recommend a so-called finish treatment immediately after the parquet has been installed.